-The militants kidnapped the pastor during a raid on the predominantly Christian village of Pemi, about 12 miles from Chibok, in which 11 people were killed on December 24.
-The gunmen went on to murder five Christians abducted in the region as a so-called “Christmas present.”
+The militants snatched the pastor during a raid on the predominantly Christian village of Pemi, about 20 km from Chibok, in which eleven people were killed on 24 December.
+The gunmen went on to murder five Christians abducted in the region as a so-called “Christmas present”.

 “If you want me alive, I beg you in your capacity as president, the governor and our local government chairman to save me from this suffering … Please pray for me … Please release me from this pain,” said Pastor Bulus.

-Boko Haram militants are thought to have been responsible for an apparently arbitrary attack using rocket-propelled grenades on a densely populated area of Maiduguri city, Borno state, which killed 10 people in the blasts on February 23, with the death toll later rising to 16.
-A contact explained to Barnabas that the step-change to mortar use in the terror group’s tactics seemed to be intended to send a message to newly appointed security chiefs that the jihadists continue to be a menacing paramilitary force in the region.
+Boko Haram militants are thought to have been responsible for an apparently arbitrary attack using rocket-propelled grenades on a densely populated area of Maiduguri city, Borno State, which killed ten people in the blasts on 23 February, with the death toll later rising to 16.
+A contact explained to Barnabas that the step-change to mortar use in the terror group’s tactics seemed to be intended to send a message to newly-appointed security chiefs that the jihadists continue to be a menacing paramilitary force in the region.